RTXteam/RTX-KG2/README.md

 The various directories used by the KG2 build system are configured in the `bash` include file `master-config.shinc`.
-Most of the KG2 build system code is written in the Python3 programming language, and designed to run in python3.7 (and tested specifically in python 3.7.5).
+Most of the KG2 build system code is written in the Python3 programming language, and designed to run in python3.13.

 Note about atomicity of file moving: The build software is designed to run with the `kg2-build` directory being in the same file system as the Python temporary